Tuition

 Visa Information

 If you accept UCLA's offer of admission, the UCLA Dashew Center for International Students and Scholars will email you instructions for applying online for an I-20 form.
 Along with your I-20 application, you will be required to submit electronic copies of your passport, as well as financial documentation which demonstrates that you possess the necessary funds to pay for the costs of tuition and living expenses.
 After receiving and processing these items, the Dashew Center will issue your I-20 form, and the law school will send it to you.
-After receiving the I-20 form, you must apply for an F-1 student visa through the U.S. embassy or consulate in your country of residence in order to obtain authorization to enter the United States.
-Please apply for your visa well in advance of the date you intend to travel to the United States, as some embassies and consulates take several weeks (or even months) to process visa requests.
+After receiving the I-20 form, you must apply for an F-1 student visa through the U.S. embassy or consulate in your country of residence in order to obtain authorization to enter the country.
+Please plan to apply for your visa well in advance of the date you intend to travel to the United States, as appointment availability and processing time varies widely among embassies.